lwotcynna/nvim/readme.md

 ```
 Just type `nvim` and you'll enter Neovim text editor.
 ### NOTE:
+- in order to get the icon and rounded statusline support you need to copy `font.ttf` to `~/.termux` directory.
+Then run `termux-reload-settings` to apply.
 - It will automatically install missing vim-plugins on startup.
 - You can manually install coc-plugins by typing `:CocInstall <coc-plugin>` inside vim session
    > For example if you want to install python completion, just type `:CocInstall coc-python`